Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Discussion

-A local stability and bifurcation analysis has been presented for a generalization of the Wilson-Cowan model of excitatory and inhibitory interactions in localized neuronal populations, incorporating general distributed delays.
-Essential differences have been pointed out for different scenarios involving diverse delay kernels, emphasizing the importance of a careful choice of delay kernels in the mathematical model.
+We have accomplished a local stability and bifurcation analysis of a generalized version of the Wilson-Cowan model of excitatory and inhibitory interactions in localized neuronal populations, incorporating general distributed delays.
+Essential differences have been pointed out for different scenarios involving diverse delay kernels, (ranging from simple periodic to quasi-periodic and aperiodic behaviors).
+This emphasizes the potentially crucial importance of the kernel choice to the dynamic behavior of the system.